udu3324/RandoInfo/README.md

 # RandoInfo

-A simple little API built on Sveltekit, Supabase, and Vercel.
+A simple little API built on a small stack.
 It provides random information from wikipedia, the forecast, and more.

 ## API Docs/Swagger

 You can try out RandoInfo [here](https://rando-info.vercel.app/) with a full frontend!
 The swagger api docs are avaliable [here](https://rando-info.vercel.app/api) too.

-All endpoints are under /api/v1.
+All endpoints are under `/api/v1`

 ## Developing/Running RandoInfo